-Are you into digital art and at the same time, involved in blogging & social media?
-So am I, and here is a huge list of resources for artists.
+Are you into digital art and at the same time, love blogging & social media?
+So am I, and here is a huge list of the resources for digital artists.

 I can guarantee that pretty much every resource, that is mentioned here, is proved to be essential in my daily practice of a digital artist.
-It all comes from my experience and I’m sharing it, so you can see all these pieces of the puzzle in one place.
+It all comes from my experience and I’m sharing it, so you can discover the new amazing tools and websites.

-Resource section is going to be updated often, as I’m getting to know the new trends & persons.
+Resource section is going to be updated often, as I’m getting to know the new online services, open-source goodies and other stuff.
 So stay tuned to the updates.

 Disclaimer: nobody pays me for mentioning their content here.
-It breaks my heart.
-Oh, come on?
+I’m doing this just so you can benefit from it.

 MY PERSONAL FAVORITES:

 Blender – best free open source 3d content creation suite.
 All-in-one tool, features everything you may need to kickstart your digital artist career.
 Whether you aim to create an animated short, or want to do architectural visualization, it’s the tool for you.
 I’m a huge fan of what Blender Institute and people all over the world are doing for the good of mankind.

 WordPress.org: Can’t stress enough, how intuitive it is to create & maintain WordPress site.
 Really, if you are thinking about starting a blog – just go with WordPress and see what is has to offer.
 I recommend using self-hosted variant and buying a hosting.
 Though, if you just want to try the basic blog without hassle with hosting, go to wordpress.com.